PavelClaudiuStefan/SudokuSolver/README.md

 #SudokuSolver

-Made with python
+A program that solves sudoku using python

-Mostly for learning how github works
+Mostly for practicing the use of GitHub, but also to practice python